 6 Months of Spironolactone

 Spironolactone is an oral medication to help further assist with acne control.
 Originally prescribed as a diuretic to help lower blood pressure.
-How it works for acne is it also inhibits androgen production, which us with hormonal acne tend to be in excess of.
+How it works for acne is it also inhibits androgen production.
+Those of us with hormonal acne tend to be in excess of.

-I first started taking it because I had a bad breakout when I saw my dermatologist in the summer of 2020.
+I had a bad breakout when I saw my dermatologist in the summer of 2020.
 Fed up with breakouts, I agreed to going on Spironolactone while continuing my topical treatments tretinoin and dapsone.
 The first 3 months I most definitely had side-effects, the worst being dizziness and spotting for an entire month.
 After this time had passed, I definitely noticed its benefits.
-When I ate too many carby foods, I still did not have a bad breakout – maybe a small pimple that disappeared quickly.
+When I ate too many carby foods, I still did not have a bad breakout.
+Maybe a small pimple that disappeared quickly.
 When it was my time of the month, same thing!
 Little to no breakouts.
-I would say I was about 98-99% clear at that point.
+It was about 98-99% clear at that point.

-Frankly I don’t miss it, because I’m way more disciplined with my way of eating and lifestyle than I was at the time when I started taking it.
+Frankly I don’t miss it.
+I’m way more disciplined with my way of eating and lifestyle than the time when I started taking it.
 I also feel very free not relying on oral medication for my acne.